-- Where was the Board of Volkswagen when the Company started cheating on emissions testing?
+Where was the Board of Volkswagen when the Company was cheating on emissions testing?

-When we analyze failures, we see three common factors that drive them:
+When we analyze corporate governance failure, we see three common factors:

-- The Board approved direction and incentives that made cheating worthwhile.
+The Board approved direction and incentives that made high risk worthwhile

 A key challenge of corporate governance for any Board is knowing what it doesn’t know – the DK2 (don’t know what we don’t know) problem.
 It’s not an excuse – it’s part of the job.